Routine Eye Care in Philadelphia, PA

 If you’ve never had a routine eye exam, it’s important to do a benchmark comprehensive exam by about age 40, followed by regular exams every few years.
 If you wear corrective lenses, comprehensive eye exams are recommended more often.
 Children should have routine vision testing by the time they reach school age, particularly if they are experiencing learning difficulties or show evidence of vision impairment.
 Children at risk for visual impairment should be tested as early as six months of age.

 Routine eye care promotes good eyesight

-Residents can rely on Ophthalmic Partners of Pennsylvania and New Jersey for appropriate and effective routine eye care, which will help you and your family maintain good eye health and keep your vision as clear as it can be.
+Residents can rely on Ophthalmic Partners for appropriate and effective routine eye care, which will help you and your family maintain good eye health and keep your vision as clear as it can be.

 Additional Eye Care Services

 - Cornea Surgery